 I am a writer, blogger, and dog rescuer.
-I live on a hillside farm in Southern York County, PA but my heart is in the mountains of Virginia.
+I live in the darling town of Woodstock, Virginia in the Shenandoah Valley with my husband and three rescue dogs (who rescue me on a daily basis).
 Find more information about my books, my dogs, and all my writing adventures at CaraWrites.com.

 I was recently reminded of the value of taking little steps to achieve a big goal.
 If you’re a football fan, you are probably familiar with the phrase, “It’s a game of inches,” made popular by a screaming Al Pacino in the 1999 film, Any Given Sunday.

 I truly believe that writing is also a game of inches.
 That’s how I wrote my very first novel.
 I had no idea what I was doing and it would be another ten years before that book actually became a published novel, but I started by simply telling myself to write a few paragraphs every day.

 Writing a book seemed impossible, even writing a chapter, but a paragraph?
 I could do that.

 It’s down to the wire now on my Goodreads goal.
 How about you- will you make it?

 Last year, I upped my Goodreads goal number to 100 books this year. (and for those of you uninitiated, if you are on goodreads, you can set an annual goal and Goodreads will track your progress all year, letting you know if you’re on track to reach your goal).

 I raised my goal this year because I wanted to challenge myself to read more and mess around on my phone less.
 I’ve still got six books to go, but I’ve got three weeks (and four books in progress) so it seems doable.

 On Wednesday I attended a book fair at our local community college to represent and sell my books.